abhaykashyap31/Wasserstein-GAN/README.md

-# 🚀 WGAN.ipynb – Wasserstein GAN on CelebA Dataset
+# 🚀 Wasserstein GAN on CelebA Dataset

 This notebook implements a **Wasserstein Generative Adversarial Network (WGAN)** using PyTorch to generate realistic images based on the CelebA dataset.
 Designed with clarity and modularity in mind, it is suitable for both **research** and **learning** purposes.